Healthy Teen Families

 Parents in foster care or who have been in foster care may be eligible for free and/or subsidized childcare to support continued education or employment.
 It is important to call and register for child care funding as soon as possible after delivery.

-*If you are still in care you may be eligible for one year of child care funding through DCFS, speak with your social worker for details about how to enroll.
+*If you are still in care you are eligible for six months to one year of child care funding through the Childcare Bridge Program.
+Speak with your social worker for details about how to enroll.